-N-11 Missing Functionality For Rescuing ERC-721 and ERC-1155 Tokens accidentally sent to the token contract itself instead of a valid recipient.
+N-10 Missing Functionality For Rescuing ERC-721 and ERC-1155 Tokens

+The SalvageUpgradeable abstract contract, inherited by the ERC20F contract, implements the logic for rescuing ETH and ERC-20 tokens.
+This is useful for when tokens are accidentally sent to the token contract itself instead of a valid recipient.
 However, the rescue logic only works for rescuing ETH and ERC-20 tokens, not ERC-721 or ERC-1155 tokens.
 As such, while the ERC-20 tokens accidentally sent to any of the three token contracts can be rescued, ERC-721 or ERC-1155 tokens cannot be.